DeveloperMagic/Canvas-Noation-sync/README.md

 ## Notes

 - **Type** is inferred from Canvas (quiz) or the assignment name (contains words like "exam"/"test").
-- **Priority** is recomputed on every run so it stays accurate without manual edits.
 - If the **Status** is manually set by you in Notion (e.g., “Started”), the script preserves it unless Canvas explicitly reports a **submitted** timestamp, in which case it will set **Completed**.
 - You can safely hide the **Canvas ID** column in your database.